MathisWellmann/lfest-rs/README.md

 ### Performance Metrics:
 The following performance metrics are available when using the `FullTrack` `AccountTracker`,
-but you may define any performance metric by implementing the `AccounrTracker` trait.
+but you may define any performance metric by implementing the `AccountTracker` trait.
 - `win_ratio`: # wins / # total_trades
-- profit_loss_ratio
+- `profit_loss_ratio`:
 - total_rpnl
 - sharpe
 - sortino